 As i^ is decisive for x over a, for a over b and for b over y, we have xPaPbPy and therefore xPy for all such profiles.
 Every profile with $xP{i^}y$ ranks x and y the same as some profile in this set and so by IIA we conclude that individual i^ is decisive for x over y.
-This shows that individual i^ is a dictator.
+This shows that individual i^ is a dictator and completes the proof.